browserengineering/book/book/animations.md

 raster and draw to the [GPU][gpu].
 Because both SDL and Skia support these modes, the code to do so looks a lot like some configuration changes, and doesn't really give any direct insight into why it's all-of-a-sudden faster.
-So before showing the code let's discuss briefly how GPUs work and the four---again, internal implementation detail to Skia and SDL---steps of running GPU raster and draw.
+So before showing the code I'll briefly explain how GPUs work and the four (internal implementation detail to Skia and SDL) steps of running GPU raster and draw.

 There are lots of resources online about how GPUs work and how to program them.
 But we won't generally be writing shaders or other types of GPU programs in this book.
 Instead, let's focus on the basics of GPU technologies and how they map to browsers.
-A GPU is essentially a hyper-specialized computer that is good at running very simple computer programs that specialize in turning simple data structures into pixels.
+A GPU is essentially a computer chip that is good at running very simple computer programs that specialize in turning simple data structures into pixels.
 These programs are so simple that the GPU can run one of them *in parallel* for each pixel, and this parallelism is why GPU raster is usually much faster than CPU raster.

 At a high level, the steps to raster and draw using the GPU are:[^gpu-variations]